Chinmay1206/M2-EmbSys/Project/5_Report/Readme.md

 # System Block Diagram:

+# 4W'S & 1H
+ * # WHY
+     * A water level controller helps save money by limiting the waste of water and electricity
+ * # WHO
+   * Everyone can use this device as for their commercial aur domestic use
+ * # WHEN
+   * Whenerver the tank level gets low high it starts and stops according to the requirements
+ * # WHAT
+   * Result's into less manual work which saves human time and energy.
+ * # HOW
+   *  By setting these devices as per the requiement so as to save the loss of water and and save the motor from dry run and manual work load.
+# SWOT Analysis:

+  * STENGTH:
+    * Regulates water flow &  optimizes machine performance.
+    * Rduces man power which gives human a relief.

+  * WEAKNESS:
+    * Due to lack of short circuit protection it can lead to burning.
+    * Needs to be changed After 6-7 years gap.

+  * OPPORTUNITIES:
+    * Ease at mannual work & money as well as power saver.
+    * In future we can get a best market value for this product.

+  * THREATS:

+# Test Plan & Output:

+* The water level is full – Nothing happens
+* Water level drops to the reference probe – Alarm is triggered
+* Fill start is triggered automatically turning on the water to fill the tank
+* Once the water is full, fill stop is triggered and the system automatically stops the pump
+* The system resets and waits for water levels to drop again

 # Goals of this project :
   * _To reduce the wastage of water across the city_